Richard Kogan (physician): Mind and body

-In Dr. Kogan's medical specialty, psychiatry, today's overarching paradigm is the biopsychosocial model.
+In psychiatry, the overarching paradigm is the biopsychosocial model.
 This model holds that mind, centered in the brain, is an integral part of the body, and that both mind and body also interact with the social milieu.
-Each of the three factors — biology, psyche, and society — interacts with, and affects, the other two.
+Each of the three factors—biology, psyche, and society—interacts with and affects the others.

-Kogan points out that listening to, or playing, music reduces stress levels by releasing the hormone cortisol, and can reduce pain.
+Kogan says that listening to, or playing, music reduces stress levels by releasing the hormone cortisol, and can reduce pain.

-Music boosts immunity and releases dopamine, a brain neurotransmitter which is also released during other pleasurable activities such as sex or indulgence in good food.
+Music boosts immunity and releases dopamine, a brain neurotransmitter also released during other pleasurable activities such as sex or eating good food.

 Music benefits heart patients by reducing high blood pressure; in stroke patients, it helps restore speech and motor functions; and in the elderly it helps arrest cognitive decline.
-Music can enhance the motor functioning of persons with Parkinson's disease.
+Music can enhance the motor functioning of people with Parkinson's disease.

-"Music needs to be part of the healing techniques adopted by a psychiatrist," says Kogan.
+"Music needs to be part of the healing techniques adopted by a psychiatrist", Kogan says.
 "It should not replace traditional medicine, rather supplement it.
 We need to make it a part of traditional therapy, as it makes the recovery faster."

 Kogan recommends that his patients not just listen to music, but make it themselves.

 "I especially recommend community listening or playing, where the entire group is enjoying rather than merely tuning in to iPods and other gadgets."